BENTLEIGH CLINIC REOPENING 16th DECEMBER - NEW ADDRESS 463 CENTRE RD

 Tests for Sleep Apnoea

-Your doctor will next conduct sleep studies on you to measure how your body responds to sleep problems and whether or not you sleep well.
+Your doctor will next conduct sleep studies on you to measure how your body responds to sleep problems and whether you sleep well.
 These sleep studies will greatly help your doctor determine if you have a sleep disorder and its severity.
 These tests are the most accurate in diagnosing sleep apnoea.

 Polysomnogram or Home-based Portable Monitor

-Currently, there are two types of sleep tests done to determine sleep apnoea: Polysomnogram and a home-based portable monitor.
+Currently, there are two types of sleep tests done to determine sleep apnoea: a Polysomnogram and a home-based portable monitor.

 Polysomnogram (PSG) is the most widely used sleep study to diagnose sleep apnoea.
 This sleep test records the activity of your brain, heart rate, eye movements and blood pressure.

-PSG tests are done in sleep labs or sleep centers.
-The test is virtually painless as it will only entail you sleeping with sensors attached to your chest, face, scalp, fingers and limbs.
+PSG tests are done in sleep labs or sleep centres.
+The test is virtually painless as it will only entail you sleeping with sensors attached to your chest, face, scalp, fingers, and limbs.
 These sensors will transmit the pertinent details needed to diagnose sleep apnoea.
 The reading of the PSG result by a qualified doctor will determine if you have sleep apnoea, its severity and the best CPAP setting for the treatment and management of your sleep apnoea.

 A split-night sleep study could be done as a further test if you have sleep apnoea.
-This study will entail you sleeping without a CPAP machine, and sleeping with a CPAP machine.
+This study will entail you sleeping without a CPAP machine and sleeping with a CPAP machine.
 This test will help determine the right amount of air pressure and flow from the CPAP machine.

 A home-based portable monitor will record the same information as a PSG.
 This can be done at home.
 You will be given instructions on how to do the test.
 The results will determine if you need a full PSG sleep study in a sleep lab.